Hunting with Eagles in Kyrgyzstan

 Training continues by dragging a fox fur behind a galloping horse.
 Not all eagles can be so trained, but those that do show intense loyalty.
 Although never tethered they always return after killing their prey.

-The season for hunting with eagles is from October to February.
+The season for hunting with eagles in Kyrgyzstan is from October to February.
 The larger eagles malt during the summer months and do not fly.
 So during the tourist season demonstrations of the art are limited to showing the magnificent birds and flying smaller falcons.
 Demonstrations can be arranged in Issyk Kul, in the Naryn region and near to Bishkek.